kuzzleio/documentation-old/sdk-reference/source/includes/_memoryStorage.md

 ### Callback response

-Resolves to the searched member's score.
+Resolves to a floating point number containing the searched member's score.

 ## zunionstore